 Where we stayed

-One thing: don’t come here, if you except to be in a hotel-like accommodation.
-Think of it more as staying with your artist friend who has a son and a life.
+One thing: don’t come here, if you expect to be in a hotel-like accommodation.
+Think of it more as staying with your artist-friend who has a son and a life.
 There is also a three-legged cat, so dogs need to be either on best behaviour or on the lead.

 Where we ate